MicrosoftDocs/SupportArticles-docs/support/aspnetcore/install-nginx-configure-it-reverse-proxy.md

 ---
-title: Install Nginx and configure it as a reverse proxy
+title: Install Nginx and configure it as a reverse proxy server
-description: This article describes how to install Nginx and configure it as a reverse proxy. ms.date: 03/18/2021 ms.prod: aspnet-core-api ms.reviewer: ramakoni
+description: This article describes how to install Nginx and configure it as a reverse proxy server. ms.date: 03/18/2021 ms.prod: aspnet-core-api ms.reviewer: ramakoni
 ---
-# Part 2.2 - Installing Nginx and configuring it as a reverse proxy
+# Part 2.2 - Installing Nginx and configuring it as a reverse proxy server

 _Applies to:_ &nbsp; .NET Core 2.1, .NET Core 3.1

-This article introduces how to install Nginx and configure it as a reverse proxy.
+This article introduces how to install Nginx and configure it as a reverse proxy server.

 ## Prerequisites